-Here at Vidalico Digital we are specialised in helping B2B tech companies grow.
-Tech companies are often founded by knowledgeable, technically-competent engineers, developers or scientists.
+Here at Vidalico Digital we are specialized in helping B2B tech companies grow.
+Tech companies are often founded by knowledgeable, technically-competent engineers, developers, or scientists.
 This combination ensures an amazing and advanced product or service that solves complex problems.
-An example is a company who developed sensors to reduce energy waste in buildings.
-Another example is in clean tech, where a company developed a solution to naturally remove chemicals left behind by antifreeze used on airplanes.
+An example is a company that developed sensors to reduce energy waste in buildings.
+Another example is in cleantech, where a company developed a solution to naturally remove chemicals left behind by antifreeze used on airplanes.

-These are high tech solutions solving relevant problems, but they also have great market potential.
+These are high-tech solutions to solving relevant problems, but they also have great market potential.
 One of the most interesting challenges when working with these companies is getting the messaging right.
 They fail to translate the technical expertise behind the product or service into a more digestible and coherent message that is also understandable and relevant to non-technical people.

 "IF WE BUILD IT THEY WILL COME" - Does not work anymore!

 You might ask yourself why this is important.
 In B2B business you are not selling to one particular person; you are selling to a whole company.
 When selling to a big company, most likely there is a whole chain of consumers or actors in the purchasing process.
 That means there are several different content consumers and decision makers you need to take into consideration and convince.

 Entrepreneurs often assume that their ideal buyer is just like them; that they are as familiar with the basics of their industry as they are.
 Whether your product is an app, an industrial filter system or a bread slicer, the average prospect will only be interested in how your product or service can make their lives easier and not all of the technical details behind it.
 When creating your message, one could think you can focus on the end-user, who might be your peer, a fellow engineer or developer who has the same skills and technical understanding as you.
 For this person, you can give the technical information; how your product works, the technical details, how your product or service solves specific problems in their day-to-day life, and so forth.